What’s at stake: US Supreme Court 2022-2023 Term

 In 1978, Congress passed the Indian Child Welfare Act (ICWA) which was a response to the fact that one-quarter to one-third of Native American children were placed in adoptive or foster families, primarily with non-Native families.
 The practice was documented to have harmed Native children and threatened the future of Native tribes.
 The Act provides for the welfare of Native children, requiring an active effort to provide services to at-risk families before removing a child and, in the event that a child is sent elsewhere, the Act preferences placing the child a member of their extended family or with a member of the child’s tribe.
 Three non-Indian parents in Texas sued in district court which found the ICWA unconstitutional.
 A three-judge panel of the Fifth Circuit unanimously reversed the lower court decision, but the full Fifth Circuit issued a divided opinion, leading to the Supreme Court appeal.
 Among the issues before the Court is whether the families have standing to bring the suit since they suffered no injuries and whether Congress had the authority to pass the ICWA.

-Why we’re watching: This case could have broader implications connected to the status and well-being of Native Americans.
-NCJW seeks to improve the quality of life for women, children, and families and support laws and policies like the Indian Child Welfare Act, one of our nation’s key tools to protect the rights and culture of American Indian and Alaska Native children and families.
+Why We’re Watching: This case could have broader implications connected to the status and well-being of Native Americans as the outcome could have detrimental consequences for the state of Indian law, tribal sovereignty, American Indian and Alaska Native children, and reproductive justice for Indigenous communities across the United States.
+NCJW seeks to improve the quality of life for women, children, and families and supports laws and policies like the Indian Child Welfare Act, one of our nation’s key tools to protect the rights and culture of American Indian and Alaska Native children and families.

 Merrill v.
 Milligan